DOP1B: Cell differentiation and patterning

 The DOP1B ortholog, pad-1, in C. elegans, was found to have a role in cell differentiation and patterning.
 In an experiment where the pad-1 was silenced using RNA-mediated interference, the phenotype of the injected worm's offspring was fetal lethality.
 The reason being: most of the embryonic tissues did not undergo appropriate cell patterning during gastrulation.
 Abnormally positioned cells lead to misinformation of organs; the failed morphogenesis of embryo.
 A similar observation was made in the inactivation of the Dop1 gene, the DOP1B ortholog, in S. cerevisiae.
 The inactivation lead to abnormal cell positioning and subsequent death.
 Overexpression of the N-terminal in S. cerevisiae also resulted in a loss of proper growth polarity and abnormal asexual reproductive patterning.
 This function was further supported by the function of the ortholog DopA in A. nidulans, which similarly codes for a 207kDa protein that also contains leucine zipper-like domains.
 Its inactivation revealed its role directing alternations in cell division timing, growth polarity, as well as cell-specific gene expression, ultimately affecting organogenesis and cell differentiation.

 Endoplasmic reticulum and golgi transport

 Dop1, an ortholog of DOP1B, in S. cerevisiae was found to play an essential role in membrane organization.
 It was found that it forms a complex with another protein, Mon2, which recruits the pool of Dop1 from the Golgi.
 In a Mon2 knockout model, Dop1 was mislocalized, and in turn resulted in defective cycling between endosomes and the Golgi.
 In a Dop1 knockout model, severe defects in the endoplasmic reticulum organization.
-This Dop1 and Mon2 complex was also linked to traffic in the enocytic pathway.
+This Dop1 and Mon2 complex was also linked to traffic in the endocytic pathway.